alexharri/website/posts/canvas-to-ascii.md

 The character `T` is top-heavy.
 Its visual density in the upper half of the grid cell is higher than in the lower half.
 The opposite can be said for `L` -- it's bottom-heavy. `O` is pretty much equally dense in the upper and lower halves of the cell.

 We might also compare characters like `L` and `J`.
-The character `L` is heavier within the left half of the cell while `J` is heavier in the right half:
+The character `L` is heavier within the left half of the cell, while `J` is heavier in the right half:

 <AsciiScene alphabet="two-samples" showGrid fontSize={100} height={260} width={360}>
   {"L J"}
 </AsciiScene>

-We also have more "extreme" characters, such as `_` and `^` that only occupy the lower or upper portion of the cell, respectively:
+We also have more "extreme" characters, such as `_` and `^`, that only occupy the lower or upper portion of the cell, respectively:

 <AsciiScene alphabet="two-samples" showGrid fontSize={100} height={260} width={360}>
   {"_ ^"}